Aon’s Marcell: Reinsurance capital growing but investor caution remains

 How have market dynamics evolved over the past 12 months?

 There is significant and growing capital in the reinsurance industry.
-Structural changes, such as adjustments to attachment points and movement away from aggregate covers and secondary peril exposures, have led to increased competition and price pressure in the tail risk of property programs.
+Structural changes, such as adjustments to attachment points and movement away from aggregate covers and secondary perils, have led to increased competition and price pressure in the tail risk of property programs.
 As a result, we saw market pricing ease as the year progressed.

 At the same time, market capacity for catastrophe bonds was tight at the end of 2022.
 However, it expanded during 2023, with clients seeking to diversify their partners in the tail risk.
 We then saw record cat bond issuance in 2024 and while we continue to expect continued growth in this sector, the expected severe windstorm season means that investment funds may take a pause before they recommit capital.